TEDX Broadway 2017 review: Focus on the three elements of this years event: Stories, People and Community. Hosted by Damian Bazadona and Jim McCarthy

-TEDx Broadway came to NYC again March 21 2017, now in its fifth year, there was a full schedule and varied list of presentations to see and talk about.
+TEDx Broadway came to NYC again on March 21 2017, now in its fifth year, there was a full schedule and varied list of presentations to see and talk about.
 The March 2017 event was held at the at the New World Stages at 340 W 50th St in New York City and ran from 1 PM to 7:30PM, with a few sustenance breaks in between.

 Does This Event Really Make Broadway Any Better?

 At the TEDx Broadway conference, attendees are supposed to ask themselves "how can we make Broadway better?"
-In the past, some cynical responses have been to get rid of TEDx Broadway altogether, but this year comes with an all new format that balances three session of stories, people and community, so there was a lot to look forward to.
-TEDx Broadway has taken some beatings in the past from industry luminaries and this year there was hope it was not another waste of time.
+In the past, some cynical responses have been to get rid of TEDx Broadway altogether, but this year comes with an all-new format that balances three session of stories, people and community, so there was a lot to look forward to.

 Is TEDx Broadway Just An Ego Trip For Bazadona?

-Does Situation Interactive Attempts To Poach Talent?
+Does Situation Interactive Attempt To Poach Talent?

 This year's co-organizing sponsors are Jujamcyn Theatres and KBE's Broadway.com.
 Additional support was apparently provided by EBG, Broadway World and Theatremania.